yellowmessenger/documentation/docs/platform_concepts/studio/overview.md

 <!-- This section will make you familiar with the first section you see on top on the platform - Studio.
 Studio is the section where you design and train your chatbot.
  -->

 You don't have to be a coder to build a bot!
 At least not on our platform.
-Our easy to use , no-code platform can help you build a bot in just a few clicks with excellent speed.
+Our easy to use , no-code platform can help you build a bot in just a few clicks with great customer experience.

 :::info

-- If you're getting started or looking for more practical end-to-end guides, checkout [Cookbooks](../../cookbooks/Academy).
+- If you're getting started or looking for more practical end-to-end guides, checkout [Cookbooks](../../cookbooks/template-bots/customer-support-bot.md), which provides end to end bot building guide.

 :::